Join Your Community In Action!

 Ways To Participate

 As a community member, there are three different ways you can join in.
 Read through the options below and then decide which one works best for you.
-Fill out this form by January 31st to join in the 2023 Collective Learning and Action Session.
+(NOTE: Book Circles have already been matched, but you can still work through the book independently or join in collective action.)

 1. Work Through the Book with a Book Circle